 A couple weeks until you move

-- Got a space you barely use?
+- Pack early and smart.
+Got a space you barely use?
 Designate it the packing room and store all your boxes there.
 Use your inventory to note how and where you’ve packed your belongings.
 Label each box with a marker or color-coded sticker to distinguish which box belongs where.

-- Sometimes things fall through the cracks.
-Reconfirm your mover’s contact info, pickup and destination times, as well as estimates for potential additional costs in case more labor is required.
+- Confirm, confirm, confirm.
+Sometimes things fall through the cracks.
+Add your mover’s contact info, pickup and destination times to your moving checklist so you have all your info in one spot, and include any estimates for potential additional costs in case more labor is required.

-- Before the moving truck arrives at your new home, mark doors or areas with stickers that correspond to your packing boxes.
+- Prep your new home.
+Before the moving truck arrives at your new home, mark doors or areas with stickers that correspond to your packing boxes.
 Try to unpack by room and avoid putting any boxes in your basement or attic.
 If you can’t see them, they may never be unpacked.

 - Do a walk-through of both homes.
 At the new house, use your moving checklist to make sure you have all your boxes and other belongings before the movers leave.
 At the old house, make sure the water and lights are off, the doors are locked, and all your closets and drawers are empty.